daydreamersjp/SimilarLineFromDMM/README.md

 </br>

-After vectorization, the vecteoizes matrix (row x column: sentences in the corpus x bag of words), the vectorizer, the dataframe of original sentences were saved to pickles files.
+After vectorization, the vectorizes matrix (row x column: sentences in the corpus x bag of words), the vectorizer, the pandas dataframe of original sentences were saved to pickles files.

 </br>